Page Agent

 - One-line demo script: useful for technical evaluation, not a production privacy promise.

-- npm package: the `page-agent` package is the current reusable install path.
+- npm package: `page-agent` 1.12.2 is the current reusable install path.

 Page Agent fits when the target application owner can add code to the page.
 That is different from Playwright-style external automation, browser-use style visual control, or a general-purpose desktop operator.
 The strongest reader job is deciding whether to embed an in-page agent layer instead of automating the site from outside.